 Please email back if you have any questions or issues I can help you with.

-Third payment reminder email: 7 days after the invoice was due
+Third payment reminder email: 7 days overdue

 So, it happened.
 Despite your best efforts to get paid on time, you’ve ended up with an overdue payment.
-This is the first time you are addressing that the invoice is overdue, so your tone needs to be a bit firmer than the past emails.
+This is the first time you are addressing that the invoice is overdue, so your tone needs to be a bit firmer than in the past emails.